 \subsection{Numerical forms using a polynomial basis}

 Since our surface $L$ is an algebraic hypersurface in real projective space, we can use algebraic techniques to represent and solve for the harmonic one-form.
 This has two advantages.
 First, the harmonic form is smooth so a polynomial basis should be highly convergent.
-Second, it is more similar to our existing code for Calabi-Yau metrics and easier to implement.
+Second, it is similar to our existing code for Calabi-Yau metrics and easy to implement.

 Thus, we want to find a harmonic form on $L=Z_{\mathbb{R}}(f) \subset \IR\IP^4$, where the metric $g$ on $L$ is the restriction of a given K\"ahler metric on the complex hypersurface.
-(In this section we will work out the details for the quintics.
-The calculations for the CICYs can be done in the same manner on $\IR\IP^5$.)
+(In this section we will work out the details for quintic hypersurfaces.
+The calculations for CICYs can be done in the same manner on $\IR\IP^5$.)